SiyungCho/seroflow/README.md

 Welcome to **Seroflow**!
 This repository contains the source code, documentation, and examples to help you get started and contribute to this project.

 ## Overview
-`Seroflow` is a powerful Python package designed to help users build and execute efficient ETL (or ELT) data pipelines.
-ETL stands for Extract, Transform, and Load — a process that extracts data from various sources, transforms it into a suitable format, and then loads it into a destination system.
+`Seroflow` is a powerful Python package designed to help users build and execute efficient data pipelines.
+Developing ETL, ELT and other forms of data pipelines has never been easier with `Seroflow's` emphasis on performance, customization and ease-of-use.

 With `Seroflow`, each phase of your data pipeline is broken down into concrete steps: `Extractor` steps for data extraction, `Transformation` steps for data manipulation, and `Loader` steps for data loading.
 Think of it like assembling a Lego set—Seroflow provides all the essential bricks, and you simply pick and add the desired step objects sequentially into a `Pipeline` object, then run `pipeline.execute()` to run your entire process.